brontosaurusrex/brontosaurusrex.github.io/_posts/2026-01-27-Guess-the-square-color-game.md

 Changelog: Fixed some css issues with scrollers (maybe).
 History log is now visible in js console.

+> The console object provides access to the browser's debugging console (or terminal in Node. js).
+It is used to log information, debug code, and interact with the runtime environment during development.

 Observation: If you add numbers and the result is even, then the square is black.

     a1 = 1 + 1 = 2  = black